Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

 So, I went down a rabbit hole to figure out what this claim is all about, what the science says, and how we can actually use this info to make our brains sharper, happier, and healthier.

 Spoiler alert: there’s a lot of truth to this, and it’s honestly kind of mind-blowing.
-Let’s break it down.

-First Off: What Even Is Neuron Growth?
+What Even Is Neuron Growth?

 Before we dive into the exercise part, let’s get clear on what we’re talking about when we say “neuron growth.”
-Neurons are the building blocks of your brain and nervous system…they’re the cells that help you think, feel, move, and basically do everything that makes you, well, you.
+Neurons are the building blocks of your brain and nervous system, they’re the cells that help you think, feel, move, and basically do everything that makes you, well, you.

-Now, here’s where things get exciting.
+Now, here’s where things get a little exciting.
 Certain lifestyle factors (like sleep, diet, and…you guessed it…exercise) can supercharge neurogenesis.
 And that Instagram post?
 It’s pointing to a growing body of research that shows exercise might be one of the most powerful ways to boost neuron growth.

 But 400%?
 That’s a big number!!